Have you ever wanted to swim near turtles in Hawaii? Get my ultimate guide to Laniakea Beach aka Turtle Beach on Oahu. Scroll for all the info!

 Before you head to Turtle Beach Oahu, there are some things you need to bring with you.

-Because turtles come out when it is warmer, make sure to bring sunscreen.
+Because turtles come out when it is warmer, make sure to bring reef safe sunscreen.
 You do not want to get burned and be in pain.
 Also, bring lots of drinking water, so you do not get dehydrated.

 If you plan to go snorkeling, don’t forget your equipment and gear.